thanks4opensource/tri2b-quad4me/README.md

 `protocol()` method returns `true` when message finished, `false` (only if configured with `TRIQUAD_BIT_BY_BIT`, see [Build variants](#build_variants), below) otherwise.
 Client app calls protocol object's `role()` method to determine whether message was received (arbitration loss), or pending message was sent (arbitration win).

 <a name="meta2bits"></a>
 Client needs to implement the `meta2bits()` method returning the app-specific number of data bits calculated from the value of the preceding metadata bits.
+The example implementation uses a simple a one-to-one mapping, `meta2data(int meta){return meta;}`.
+A real application might map a small number of message types (fewer metadata bits)  to a set of data lengths, `meta2data(int meta){return message_lengths[meta];}`.

 see [Build variants](#build_variants), below